Gulmarg: History

-Historically, the place was known as Gaurimarg ("path of goddess Gauri") to the locals.
+Historically, the place was known to locals as Gaurimarg ("path of goddess Gauri").
 Yousuf Shah Chak, who ruled Kashmir from 1579 to 1586, renamed it Gulmarg ("meadow of flowers").
 During the Mughal rule, emperor Jahangir used to visit the place, and collected different varieties of wild flowering plants for his gardens.
 In the 19th century, during the British Raj, civil servants used the place as a summer and recreational retreat.
 They indulged in hunting wildlife and golfing, and three golf courses were established in Gulmarg.
 In 1927, the British established a ski club in Gulmarg and hosted two annual skiing events, during Christmas and Easter.
 Archeologist Marc Aurel Stein explored Gulmarg during the late 19th century.

-After the end of the British rule in the Indian subcontinent, Gulmarg became a part of the independent princely state of Kashmir and Jammu ruled by the Dogra king Hari Singh.
+After the end of British rule in the Indian subcontinent, Gulmarg became part of the independent princely state of Kashmir and Jammu, ruled by the Dogra king Hari Singh.
 Singh signed the instrument of accession and acceded to India in October 1947.
-Gulmarg was briefly captured by Pakistan during the Indo-Pakistani war of 1947–1948, as a part of Operation Gulmarg.
-The invading militia consisting of Pathan tribesmen supported by Pakistani army, and passed through the Haji Pir pass towards Gulmarg and Srinagar.
+Gulmarg was briefly captured by Pakistan during the India–Pakistan war of 1947–1948, as a part of Operation Gulmarg.
+The invading militia, consisting of Pathan tribesmen supported by the Pakistani army, passed through the Haji Pir pass towards Gulmarg and Srinagar.
 The Indian Army, led by the 1st Sikh Regiment, defended the outskirts of Srinagar.
 The Indian counterattacks led to the re-capture of Gulmarg and the surrounding areas.
 In 1948, the Indian Army established the High Altitude Warfare School in Gulmarg.
-On 1 January 1949, the Indo-Pakistan war ended under the supervision of the United Nations, and the Line of Control (named as per the Shimla Agreement of 1972), which became the de facto boundary between India and Pakistan, was established closer to the region.
+On 1 January 1949, the India-Pakistan war ended under the supervision of the United Nations, and the Line of Control (named as per the Shimla Agreement of 1972), which became the de facto boundary between India and Pakistan, was established closer to the region.